North Korea test-launches multiple cruise missiles, South says

 North Korea fired multiple cruise missiles off its east coast on Wednesday, as South Korea and the U.S. held joint military exercises, according to the South Korean military.

-The South Korean military said it could not confirm how many missiles were fired on Wednesday or what type of missile they were, but they were fired toward the Sea of Japan.
+The South Korean military said it could not confirm how many missiles were fired on Wednesday or what type they were, but said they were fired toward the Sea of Japan.

 The “aggression” that the North Korean leader points to is the joint military exercises between the U.S. and its Asian allies, including South Korea and Japan.
 The U.S. has sought to strengthen those ties as tensions in the region flare.